1inch Price Reaches $3.77 on Top Exchanges (1INCH)

-1inch (CURRENCY:1INCH) traded flat against the U.S. dollar during the 1 day period ending at 13:00 PM E.T. on January 24th.
-1inch has a total market capitalization of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last day.
-In the last seven days, 1inch has traded flat against the U.S. dollar.
-One 1inch coin can currently be purchased for about $3.77 or 0.00005887 BTC on major exchanges.
+1inch (CURRENCY:1INCH) traded flat against the dollar during the 24-hour period ending at 10:00 AM ET on January 26th.
+1inch has a total market cap of $679.44 million and $451.09 million worth of 1inch was traded on exchanges in the last day.
+In the last seven days, 1inch has traded flat against the dollar.
+One 1inch coin can currently be bought for $3.77 or 0.00005887 BTC on popular cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.